7248510/CSE-Analytics/README.md

 ## Running locally
     * Make sure port 80 is not binded when running if it is change the port.
     * Fulfill the dependancies: I wrote a script, view the UpdatedScript folder within the repository or navigate to my scripts repository.
     * If you're running locally on Windows you need to install the dependancies same as Linux.
-The demo was was run on AWS'S image(Amazon's Linux).
-The local demo was run using Ubuntu/CentOS.
+The demo was was run on AWS'S image(Amazon's Linux).The local demo was run using Ubuntu/CentOS.
 I'll write a windows script soon.(The process is similar the only difference is some syntax and potential port issues).
     * If you're going to launch the website on Linux I wrote a bash script to auto install python 3.6 and the dependencies.
     * A local MongoDB instance is required unless you have one in the cloud or already running on another server.
 I've tested MongoDB on Linux and Windows its cross compatible.
     * The main file is test3.py.
 To launch the website type "sudo python3 test.py"